Additive processes on the real line and Loewner chains: Introduction

-Let us make a few more general comments on the domain and fixed point(s) of a Loewner chain.
+Let us make a few comments on the domain and fixed point(s) of a Loewner chain.
 In Bieberbach's conjecture, univalent functions are defined on $\D$ and normalized at the origin.
 Therefore, the mainstream of research had been the radial case, in which the Denjoy--Wolff point is an interior point, until the end of the twentieth century.
-However, the chordal case, mainly considered on $\C^+$, in which the Denjoy--Wolff point is located on the boundary, has also been developed classically; see the surveys \cite[\S4]{ABCDM10} \cite[\S5]{BCDMV14} for major contributors to the theory.
-The present article concerns the chordal case.
+However, the chordal case, mainly considered on $\C^+$, in which the Denjoy--Wolff point is located on the boundary, has also been studied classically; see the surveys \cite[\S4]{ABCDM10} \cite[\S5]{BCDMV14} for the historical development in this setting.
+The present article also concerns the chordal case.
 In applications including SLE, moreover, several variants of the Loewner equation such as ``whole-plane'', ``bilateral'', and ``covering'' ones appear and are equally important.
 Even further, there is a modern framework motivated by the theory of holomorphic semigroups; see another part of the same surveys \cite[\S6]{ABCDM10} \cite[\S10]{BCDMV14}.
 This framework includes both interior and boundary fixed points and, in addition, allows them to vary in time.
 In this regard, Gumenyuk, Hasebe and P\'erez \cite{GHP22+,GHP23+} recently developed Loewner theory for Bernstein functions in order to analyze both continuous and discrete state inhomogeneous branching processes in one dimension.
 In the continuous state case, the domain for Loewner chains is the right half-plane and the Denjoy--Wolff points may vary from $0$ to $\infty$ on the positive real line, and in the discrete state case, the domain is the unit disk and the Denjoy--Wolff points may vary on $[0,1]$.
-Although the current article does not rely on this generalized framework, it will influence our way of presentation implicitly.
+The current article also relies on this modern framework as well as the classical chordal one.